 These brave women marched on the Union Buildings in Pretoria to protest government amendments to the Urban Areas Act (pass laws) of 1950.
-The women left petitions containing over 100,000 signatures at Prime Minister J.G.
-Strijdom’s office doors while they stood silently outside for 30 minutes.
+The women left petitions with over 100,000 signatures at Prime Minister Strijdom’s office door, as they stood silently outside for thirty minutes.

 Four brave anti-apartheid activists organized and led the marchers – Lilian Ngoyi, Helen Joseph, Albertina Sisulu, and Sophia Williams-De Bruyn.
-South African trade unionist Frances Baard also played an important role in the protest.
-In 2009, Hazel Jenkins, the Premier of the Northern Cape, unveiled a Monument in honor of Frances Baard in Kimberley on National Women’s Day .
+South African trade unionist Frances Baard played an important role in the protest.
+Hazel Jenkins, the Premier of the Northern Cape, unveiled a Monument in honor of Frances Baard in Kimberley on National Women’s Day 2009.
 In 2006, to celebrate the 50th anniversary of the women’s march, many of the 1956 veterans reenacted the original protest march.

 South Africans have many notable women leaders and role models who inspire their nation.
 The former Premier of the Western Cape, Helen Zille, is known as one of the country’s most colorful opposition leaders.
 Her past positions include member of the Western Cape Provincial Parliament, leader of South Africa’s opposition Democratic Alliance political party, and the former Mayor of Cape Town.
 Helen Zille worked with the Black Sash and is a former journalist and anti-apartheid activist.
-While working for the Johannesburg Rand Daily Mail in the late 1970s, she exposed the truth behind the death of Black Consciousness Movement leader Steve Biko.
+While at Johannesburg Rand Daily Mail in the late 1970s, her journalism exposed the truth behind the death of Black Consciousness Movement leader Steve Biko.

 The current mayor of Cape Town is Patricia de Lille.
 In 2003, she founded the Independent Democrats, a South African political party.
 In 2010, the party merged with the Democratic Alliance “as part of a plan to challenge the governing African National Congress (ANC)”.
 In 2014, the Independent Democrats disbanded as a separate political organization.